Folderr/Folderr/Paths.md

 ###### Note

-If shutting down Evolve-X and it runs on a process manager, it should usually restart the process.
+If shutting down Folderr-X and it runs on a process manager, it should usually restart the process.